 Orchids, Elephant Waste & Palace Museum

 Mae Rim - Chiang Mai.
 Start the day off fresh, with a visit to an orchid farm.
-Enjoy the vibrant colors and varied species of flowers that thrive in Thailand.
+Enjoy the vibrant colours and varied species of flowers that thrive in Thailand.

 We will then drive to the Elephant Poopoo Paper Park, a unique and eco-friendly attraction where you will discover the fascinating process of making paper products from elephant waste.